DFE-Digital/apply-for-qualified-teacher-status/docs/application-fixes.md

 CreateTRSTRNRequest.call(application_form:, user:)
 ```

-Check the application is in awarded state in the UI and that the sidekiq jobs have gone through.
+Check the application is in awarded state in the UI and that the background jobs have gone through.

 ## Rollback further information request